David Paterson (physiologist): Career

+In 2025 he delivered the graduation address and was awarded an Honorary Doctor of Laws from the University of Otago, New Zealand.

 Research

 Paterson is best known for his studies on potassium, chemoreception and respiratory control, and more recently for his discovery linking peptides and the gaseous messenger nitric oxide to cyclic nucleotide coupled cardiac autonomic neurotransmission.
 His work has contributed to the understanding of how the nervous system modulates cardiac excitability in health and disease.

 Paterson leads a research team in the area of cardiac neurobiology.
 They are interested in how both branches of the cardiac autonomic nervous system communicate at the end organ level and established that oxidative stress plays a major role in uncoupling pre-synaptic and post synaptic signalling.
 The endogenous gas nitric oxide is a key intermediary in cardiac inter/intracellular signalling, where it regulates several ion channels that control cardiac excitability.
 His group has developed methods for targeting the enzyme involved in making nitric oxide-cGMP using a gene transfer approach involving cell specific viral vectors and FRET sensors to study the physiology of this messenger in normal and diseased hearts.